SMSPIRITUALITY—MEDIA

 The translator-householder

-Marpa Chöki Lodrö — Marpa Lotsāwa, Marpa the Translator — was born in 1012 in Lhodrak, a region of southern Tibet near the present-day Bhutanese border.
-The hagiography records a contrarian childhood (his parents are said to have sent him to study with the translator Drogmi Lotsāwa partly to keep him from harming the village); what is not in dispute is that he chose translation as his vocation and learned Sanskrit at a level the eleventh-century Tibetan ecclesial culture did not yet routinely produce.
-The decisive choice of his life was to make the journey south.
-He travelled to India three times — the lineage records four, with the boundaries between the second and third varying across sources — and on those trips he studied under several Indian masters, but the relationship the Tibetan tradition has stabilised under his name is the one with the mahāsiddha Naropa, the former abbot of Nālandā who had walked away from the institutional career on the instruction of an old ḍākinī and was teaching by then on the margins of the great monastic universities.
-The relationship lasted roughly sixteen years across multiple stays.
-Marpa returned to Lhodrak carrying the Mahāmudrā pointing-out transmission, the Nāro chos drug (the Six Yogas of Naropa), and the institutional weight to make them transmissible in the Tibetan setting that did not yet have them.
+Born in 1012 in Lhodrak, a region of southern Tibet near the present-day Bhutanese border, Marpa chose translation as his vocation and mastered Sanskrit to a level rare in eleventh-century Tibet.
+The hagiographies say his parents sent him to study with the translator Drogmi Lotsāwa partly to keep him out of trouble.
+He travelled to India three times (the lineage counts four, with some ambiguity about the division between the second and third trips), studying under several Indian masters.
+The relationship the Tibetan tradition has most closely associated with his name is with the mahāsiddha Naropa.
+Naropa was a former abbot of Nālandā who had left institutional life on the instruction of an old ḍākinī and was teaching outside the monastic universities.
+Marpa studied with him over roughly sixteen years across multiple visits.
+He returned to Lhodrak carrying the Mahāmudrā pointing-out transmission and the Nāro chos drug (the Six Yogas of Naropa), giving Tibet teachings it had not previously had.

 The Six Yogas and the trial-cycle with Milarepa